stratum/stratum/CONTRIBUTING.md

 Some additional points:

+ - Submit you changes early and often.
+GitHub has (Draft PRs)[https://github.blog/2019-02-14-introducing-draft-pull-requests/] that allows you share you code with others during development.
+Input and corrections early in the process prevent huge changes later.

  - Stratum uses a [squash and rebase](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) model.
 You do **not** have to do this by hand!
 GitHub will guide you through it, if possible.

  - Consider opening a separate issue describing the technical details there and [link it to the PR](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).
 This keeps code review and design discussions clean.